Category: The Devil’s Playbook

 Asking the Right Question

-It was the perfect question because it bypassed all of Elijah’s impressive history and went straight to his displaced reality.
+It was the perfect question because it bypassed all of Elijah’s impressive history and went straight to his current reality.
 It gently forced him to recognise that a dark cave was no place for a national leader.
 It demanded that he justify his retreat into isolation.

 God allows him the space to simply let it all out.
 Elijah’s response is factually inaccurate, as he dramatically claims he is the only faithful person left in the entire nation.
 Yet, God patiently lets him vent his frustration without immediate correction.